 Specific ICTs are targeted at various points in the junior curriculum, such as Excel in Year 8 Maths and Year 9 SOSE, Publisher in Year 8 HPE and PowerPoint in Year 8 English.
 To develop the core skills of internet and research skills, they are also targeted in particular units of work.
-All basic ICTs are revisited across the curriculum to provide ongoing opportunities for deepening and improving understanding of their applications.
+In year 7 specific ICT skills are embedded in the rotational subjects and all basic ICTs are revisited across the curriculum to provide ongoing opportunities for deepening and improving understanding of their applications.